3 LinkedIn Basics

 3.5.4 Direct messages

 You can message people directly.
-This is useful for conversations that do not need to be public, or for reaching out to people you want to connect with.
+This is useful for conversations that do not need to be public.

 Do not use DMs to pitch products or services.
 Do not send connection requests with sales messages attached.
 And for the love of god, DO NOT DM WOMEN TRYING TO HIT ON THEM.